spilman6/courses/pages/modern-javascript/higher-order-functions.md

 if (hasFish) console.log('We have fish!')
 ```

-> [!Important] The `find` method returns the first element that meets the condition, or `undefined` if no element meets the condition.
+> [!NOTE] The `find` method returns the first element that meets the condition, or `undefined` if no element meets the condition.
 The `some` method returns a boolean value.

 # Sort